If you are interested in working in dental healthcare, consider a career as a dental assistant (RDA). Learn more about this career path.

 In addition, some states require dental assistants to be licensed, registered or certified, which may require passing a written or practical examination.
 States requiring licensure have a list of schools offering courses, usually less than one year in length.
 Some states require continuing education to maintain licensure.

-If you are interested in becoming certified through AMT as a RDA visit our dental assistant page to determine if you are eligible.
+To get certified through AMT, you must meet certain eligibility criteria and pass an exam.
+Those who meet the requirements have an excellent chance of passing the certification exam.
+If you are interested in becoming certified through AMT as a dental assistant (RDA), visit our Dental Assistant page to determine if you are eligible.

-Dental assistants held about 318,800 jobs in 2014.
-Employment of dental assistants is expected to grow by 18 percent from 2014 to 2024, much faster than the average for all occupations.
+Dental assistants held about 330,200 jobs in 2020.
+According to the Bureau of Labor Statistics (BLS), employment of dental assistants is expected to grow by 11 percent from 2020 to 2030, much faster than the average for all occupations.
 Ongoing research linking oral health and general health will continue to increase the demand for preventive dental services.
 Dentists will continue to hire more dental assistants to complete routine tasks, allowing the dentist to see more patients in their practice and spend their time on more complex procedures.
 As dental practices grow, more dental assistants will be needed.

-As the large baby-boom population ages, and as people keep more of their original teeth than did previous generations, the need to maintain and treat teeth will continue to increase the need for dental assistants.
+As the large baby boomer population ages, and as people keep more of their original teeth than did previous generations, the need to maintain and treat teeth will continue to increase the need for dental assistants.

 Want to Learn More?